-The story takes place in Japan 2001.
-Ema is an American-Japanese eleven-year-old girl; bi-cultural, bilingual and bi-national with an American mother and a Japanese father.
+Set in Japan 2001.
+Ema is an eleven-year-old American-Japanese girl; bi-cultural, bilingual and bi-national with an American mother and a Japanese father.

 Ema has lived in Japan all her life, has attended Japanese public school, has done well and has friends that she has to leave for a few months because of her mother’s difficult pregnancy.
 She and her parents go across Tokyo to stay at her grandparents’ house.

 Ema’s grandmother takes care of them and makes sure that Ema knows the finer points of Japanese culture.
 Ema is miserable trying to keep peace between her grandmother and mother, to keep cool in the summer heat, and to keep up her studies.

 She finishes the schoolwork for the semester under her grandmother’s nose and in front of the television.
 It is always on; her grandfather never misses the news.
 Things heat up even more for Ema when a bully at the neighborhood school that she has to attend in the fall makes her life miserable as well.

 Waiting for the sibling she has always wanted, being with her Japanese grandfather, receiving phone calls from her American grandparents, and making a new friend make the time bearable until all is threatened when the towers go down in New York.

 Click on the publisher’s page for information about the book.